"Nothing was as bad as Lone Pine"

 The mazework of trenches snaked across the top of the Lone Pine plateau, then opened down at the rear into Turkish held territory.
 Australians in the vanguard ventured down these tracks but were driven back by fire from deeper Turkish positions.
 Some of the intrepid men who penetrated so far into these Turkish positions and staging posts were killed.
 The sight of those dead Australians deep in their lines alarmed Turkish reinforcements mustering to counter-attack.

 “They had to pass up the Valley where Turkish dead were laid out beside the track four deep.
 They saw this column of dead men.
 At the upper end of it were some Australians, including a Lieutenant or Sergeant, a splendid looking fellow of very great stature, lying there - they had got well down into our position - and the sight knocked the stuffing out of the incoming troops.”
 Major Ahmet Zeki Bey.
 Ottoman 1st Battalion.

 “Major McConaghy and myself went on a little exploring expedition of our own following a communication trench until it petered out in the open in Owen’s Gully, and behold! - not ten yards from us was the stump of the old tree from which Lone Pine took its name.
 Our amazement was cut short in a twinkling for we immediately received the undivided attention of every Turkish machine gun and rifle in the locality.”
 Sergeant Major Goldenstedt.
 3rd Battalion.

-Despite the tumultuous struggle to take the plateau, briefly described here, it was the long and dreadful counterattacks during the next three days for which the Battle of Lone Pine is mainly known.
+Despite the tumultuous struggle to take the plateau, briefly described here, it was the long and dreadful counterattacks during the next three days and nights for which the Battle of Lone Pine is mainly known.
 The conditions worsened.
 The sacrifice and desperation was relentless.